Brummer98/Portfolio_BramvHout/README.md

 I did some essential research on the Ethics topic.
 Ethics is where you recognize and take into account cultural differences when working with multi-size teams, and are aware of ethical aspects in software development.
 [Click here to see the Ethics file](https://github.com/Brummer98/Portfolio_BramvHout/blob/551a0c5c608b7f5454c78b26447701734ef2d620/Research/Ethics.md)

+### Effective Learning
+I always had some trouble trying to plan things during the day in order to actually get some work done.
+On the internet i found a video of a man showing how to effectivly schedule active study moments during the day.
+One solution was to split your study hours over the day with enough time for some breaks.
+You can't keep your focus hours long on a single subject.
+The video thought me to split 6 hours of study time over the day, into three moments of 2 hours each.
+There should be a break of 30 minutes after each study moment to maximize the working effect.
+Another thing is to write down all the things your having trouble with, for example:
+* Javascript
+* .NET\

+You can then give more focus and time into the subjects that are harder for you to understand, sorta like prioritizing things.

-* Frontend framework: React JS
+### Frontend framework: React JS
-* Component design
+### Component design
-* Effective learning
-* UX design
+### UX design
-* Bootstrap 5: Grid System
+### Bootstrap 5: Grid System
-* Node.js backend
+### Node.js backend
-* Agile methods
+### Agile methods

 ## Courses
 ### React JS Crash Course